Eco-Flow/synteny/README.md

   and AGORA (e.g. unlocalised scaffolds or a Y chromosome).
 * `--syngraph_m` (default `10`) / `--syngraph_r` (default `2`) - Syngraph's marker threshold and
   rearrangement model (`2` = fissions/fusions only, `3` = adds reciprocal translocations).

-* `--busco_container`, `--syngraph_container`, `--agora_container` - Container images for each tool.
-  BUSCO defaults to the public `ezlabgva/busco` image. **Syngraph and AGORA have no published images yet** -- build them locally first (see below).
+BUSCO, Syngraph and AGORA's containers (`ezlabgva/busco:v6.0.0_cv1`, `quay.io/ecoflowucl/syngraph:v1.0`, `quay.io/ecoflowucl/agora:v1.0`) are hardcoded in their respective modules under `modules/local/algo/`, the same way every other tool's container is set in this pipeline -- there is no `--*_container` override param.
+To use a different image, edit the `container` line in the relevant module directly.

 ### Building the Syngraph and AGORA containers

+The published images are built from `containers/syngraph/Dockerfile` and `containers/agora/Dockerfile` via [Eco-Flow/docker-build](https://github.com/Eco-Flow/docker-build).
+To build your own (e.g. after changing a Dockerfile), then update the `container` line in `modules/local/algo/syngraph.nf` / `agora.nf` (and `agora_prep.nf` / `fragmentation_index.nf`, which reuse the AGORA image) to match:

 ```
 docker build --platform linux/amd64 -t synteny-syngraph:local containers/syngraph/
 docker build -t synteny-agora:local containers/agora/
 ```

-Both Dockerfiles are local-only for now (not published to a registry).
 Syngraph's dependencies (graph-tool, pygraphviz, an old pinned numpy/networkx) are only reliably available as linux-64 conda builds, hence the `--platform linux/amd64` (Docker will emulate this on Apple Silicon).

 ### Building the species tree with OrthoFinder + IQ-TREE (`--iqtree_species_tree`)